 3. Imagine what the headache looks like and bring in an image that shifts it.

 Example: If you’re having a jackhammer-like headache, imagine a construction site with a worker operating a jackhammer.
-Then imagine him finishing and putting away the jack hammer, and having it get quiet.
+Then imagine him finishing and putting away the jackhammer, and having it get quiet.
 This works best if you are sitting down and really connecting emotionally with the pictures you are imagining.
-If you “think” the pictures without connecting to them emotionally, its doesn’t work.
+If you “think” the pictures without connecting to them emotionally, it doesn’t work.

 4. Love your pain.

 This one works well for the type of pain that feels better with quiet and darkness and stillness.
 While you are curled up in the fetal position, away from the rest of the world, try to LOVE your pain.
 You don’t “approve” of it, but you bring love to your poor suffering head.
 You may imagine this love as a healing color that bathes your body in healing light.
 You cannot just think the healing color—you have to genuinely love yourself as a warm feeling in your heart—and then you think the healing color.
 Your headaches know when it is truly loved.
 Love is the Great Relaxer!